Du4nG/SSG-2/content/posts/loop/index.md

 \
 \
 \
 When the time comes, you will have to leave, every single one of them.
 Yes, I'm being selfish, and making a fuss, my words sound like I was the protagonist of some ridiculous unscripted movie.
 Live long enough and you will start to realize people's vices.
 Words, beliefs, even their misconceptions that have lingered in your brain long enough, you’ve mistaken theirs for your own.

-Take it or leave it, there is not much time.
-My cognition was thousands of miles apart, my body was falling into the abyss, What kind of deep magic is this ?
-Do not cite the deep magic to me, I was there, the day it was written.
-Knowing that when I open this door, will be the shed of no return.
+Ever wonder how their words have chained you to this loop, for this whole time ?

 You don't need more time, you just need to decide.
 Yes, then do it.
-I will do it, thousands of time telling myself I wouldn't not let this chance slip away. asdfasdf Even the slightest attempt, at any price, has to be made.
+I will do it, thousands of time telling myself I wouldn't not let this chance slip away, knowing that when I open this door, will be the shed of no return.
+Take it or leave it, there is not much time.
+My cognition was thousands of miles apart, my body was falling into the abyss, but I must pull myself from the chaotic frame of mind.
+Because I knew, even the slightest attempt, at any price, has to be made.

-There are different kinds of loop.
-Say you were Everyday feels like a fairy tale, like a pixie steps in and walks you through the cycle of pleasure.
-If congrats!
-But if it's not, how long would that last ?
-People were strong enough to crawl their ways out of hell, are you strong enough to leave heaven behind ?

-\
-\
 The next time you find yourself stuck in a loop, at all costs, find the spot.
 Like a glitched spot in an arcade game, when Vanellope drove in reverse then took a hidden underground route, observing every single one of the opponents, items, shortcuts, even deprecated characters.
 One step backward and the spot shall appear, either you are sober enough to seek for it, or remain chained to the delusional effort, til the concept of time rots away.
 People have themselves someone who keeps their mind from straying, even if that person is no longer with them.
 Others carry an inseparable thing in their bag, like Cobb's totem.
 Mine ?
 A knitted amulet.
+​\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
 \
 \
 \